shalzz/newgaia/docs/vision/3-network-states.md

 ### New Gaia State

-New Gaia State or NES is going to be the heart and soul of NGC’s agenda.
+New Gaia State or NGS is going to be the heart and soul of NGC’s agenda.
 Its aim is to bring back aspects of emotional development to the core of our society that we missed out on when we transitioned into Nation States.
 Any new world order is created on a concrete foundation that offers Cultural, Economic, Technological, and Spiritual Leadership.
-NES is going to be an initiation for a new world order built on Network States.
+NGS is going to be an initiation for a new world order built on Network States.

 ### Sub-Societies and Derived Network States